A Cross-disciplinary Learning Environment

 Since the 13th century, Dominican educational centers have incorporated the works of ancient Greek philosophers, of Muslim and Jewish scholars, and of many contemporary philosophers and theologians.
 Remaining rooted in this tradition, our students and professors engage in conversations inside and outside of the classroom, exploring a variety of ideologies and concerns of contemporary culture.

 My students appreciate that they can reflect on realities that are suppressed in secular contexts.
 Thinking about God, for example, is a genuine philosophical concern; in the thought of Aristotle and Plato this topic predates Christianity.
 The space in which to think is wider here than it would be on most campuses. - Fr.
 Anselm Ramelow, OP, Professor of Philosophy

-Following the long-standing interest of the Dominican Order in the fine arts, DSPT further encourages these interdisciplinary conversations through Blackfriars Gallery.
-Using the resources of Blackfriars Institute for Religion and the Arts, exhibitions bring the tradition of art into conversation with academic discplines such as aesthetics, sacred arts, liturgical studies, and Catholic culture.
+Following the long-standing interest of the Dominican Order in the fine arts, DSPT further encourages these interdisciplinary conversations through Blackfriars Gallery and our specialized Religion and Art Library.
+Using these resources, exhibitions bring the tradition of art into conversation with academic discplines such as aesthetics, sacred arts, liturgical studies, and Catholic culture.

-DSPT offers a concurrent study option in MA Philosophy and MA Theology (Concurrent MA Option) where qualified students focus their study and research in a particular manner on those dynamic cross-sections between philosophy and theology.
+DSPT offers the Concurrent MA Option where qualified students focus their study and research in a particular manner on those dynamic cross-sections between philosophy and theology and receive 2 MA degrees with one integrated thesis.
 For the lay scholar, the Concurrent MA Option makes available the comprehensive breadth of Dominican education.